 Children and young people are individuals and have their own views and opinions.
-Any child considered to have Gillick Competency is able to raise a concern on their own behalf regarding Sparkle services and/or staff.
+Any child over the age of 16 is able to raise a concern on their own behalf regarding Sparkle services and/or staff.

 Where a concern is notified by a child or young person, he or she must be reasonably supported and assisted to pursue their concern.